Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments

 \section{Implementation}

-Our LB-BSP implementation pursues following objectives: \begin{itemize}[leftmargin=0.2in] \item \textbf{Generally applicable.} We want LB-BSP to be pluggable for multiple DL frameworks.
-Thus, we implement its core algorithm in a separated Python Library, \texttt{BatchSizeManager}, which is applicable for both TensorFlow and MXNet. \item \textbf{Light-weight}.
-We want to minimize the overheads of LB-BSP on normal DL process.
-So we adopt a series of techniques like non-blocking batch-size updating, Thrift RPC, NARX model reuse, etc. \end{itemize} Fig.~\ref{fig:framework} shows the LB-BSP architecture for CPU-clusters and Alg.~\ref{alg:1} describes the detailed workflow.
-At the start of iteration $k$, each worker pushes its execution states (last sample processing speed $v^{k-1}$, current CPU/RAM usage $c^k/m^k$) to the \texttt{BatchSizeManager} and pulls the new batch size $|B^k|$.
+We implement LB-BSP with \texttt{BatchSizeManager}\footnote{ While LB-BSP can be integrated into the engines of ML frameworks, this would lose generality, mess the decoupled programming logic of input and graph propagation modules, and also lose the flexibility to switch to All-Reduce communication backend (Operations in Alg.~\ref{alg:cpu-lbbsp} and Alg.~\ref{alg:gpu-lbbsp} are hard to be realized with All-Reduce semantics). }, a Python module that can be integrated into existing ML frameworks including TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{PyTorch} and MXNet~\cite{chen2015mxnet}.

+\textbf{Architecture Overview.} The overall workflow of LB-BSP is described in Alg.~\ref{alg:1} and Fig.~\ref{fig:framework}.
+In the beginning of iteration $k$, each worker pushes its latest execution information ($\langle$ batch processing time $t^{k-1}$, CPU usage $c^k$, memory usage $m^k$ $\rangle$ for CPU clusters, or $\langle t^{k-1}$, $m^{k}\rangle$ for GPU clusters) to the \texttt{BatchSizeManager}, and then pulls back the updated batch size $x^k$.
+Note that LB-BSP is also applicable if the gradients are aggregated with the All-Reduce architecture.

-The LB-BSP implementation for GPU-clusters shares a similar architecture, but the reported worker state is the communication time and the batch sizes are calculated without NARX models.
-Moreover, while the batch size updating process (\circled{2}\&\circled{3} in Fig.~\ref{fig:framework}) is \emph{blocking} in CPU-clusters so that the \texttt{BatchSizeManager} can get the latest states, it is \emph{non-blocking} in GPU-clusters, which are usually less dynamic (\cref{sec:gpu}), to avoid prolonging the very short and communication-intensive iterations.
-For that purpose, in each GPU-worker we launch a separated thread to update the batch size in the background.
-In the remaining part, we will focus on the LB-BSP implementation in CPU-clusters.
+In particular, for CPU clusters the batch size updating process is \emph{blocking} so that the \texttt{BatchSizeManager} can get the latest state information for speed prediction; yet for GPU clusters, it is \emph{non-blocking} because GPU workers' state is more stable (\cref{sec:gpu}), and non-blocking interaction can avoid prolonging the very short GPU iterations.
+To that end, on each GPU worker we launch a separate thread to update batch size in the background.